MimiOnuoha/Impossible-Maps/README.md

 ## Syllabus
 **Week One: September 5**
-*Introductions to class and to each other, and getting set up for the semester.
+Introductions to class and to each other, and getting set up for the semester.
 What is a map?
 What is the history of mapping?
 What makes digital mapping different from what came before?
-What are impossible maps?*
+What are impossible maps?

 **Week Two: September 12**
-*What do maps do?
-Creating our first webmaps; the anatomy of a webmap; what the different parts of a webmap do and what they can be used for.*
+What do maps do?
+Creating our first webmaps; the anatomy of a webmap; what the different parts of a webmap do and what they can be used for.

 **Week Three: September 19**
-*Building out our webmaps; the differences between leaflet and mapbox; Understanding geodata and adding it to our maps.*
+Building out our webmaps; the differences between leaflet and mapbox; Understanding geodata and adding it to our maps.

 **Week Four: September 26**
-*Other ways of adding geodata to our maps; design considerations and cues*
+Other ways of adding geodata to our maps; design considerations and cues.

-Adding our own data, because this is easier.
-But also, adding their own data.

 **Week Five: October 3**
-*Continuation of design considerations; changing geodata into useful forms, working with multiple datasets.*
+Continuation of design considerations; changing geodata into useful forms, working with multiple datasets.

-Submit preliminary midterm idea.
+*Prelim midterm ideas due.*

 **Week Six: October 10**
- *Introducing newer forms of working with maps: extended mapping libraries, making your own tiles**
+Introducing newer forms of working with maps: extended mapping libraries, making your own tiles

 **Week Seven: October 17**
-*Midterm Presentations*
+Midterm Presentations

 **Week Eight: October 24**
-*Map projections; chloropleth maps; Tangram*
+Map projections; chloropleth maps; Tangram

 **Week Nine: October 31**
-*CartoDB, Mapbox; integrating multiple types and huge amounts of data*
+CartoDB, Mapbox; integrating multiple types and huge amounts of data

 **Week Ten: November 7**
-*Guest speaker/field trip -- TBD*
+Guest speaker/field trip -- TBD

 **Week Eleven: November 14**
-*Google Maps Static Image API | Aerial and Satellite Imagery*
+Google Maps Static Image API | Aerial and Satellite Imagery

 **Week Twelve: November 28**
-*Digital mapping off the screen; experiments in geography apart from maps*
+Digital mapping off the screen; experiments in geography apart from maps

 **Week Thirteen: December 5**
-*Review/questions/work in class on final projects*
+Review/questions/work in class on final projects

 **Week Fourteen: December 12**
-*Final Project Presentations*
+Final Project Presentations